 International Business Machines Corporation was founded in 1911.
 Now, it has expanded to more than 170 countries with and employs approximately 379,592 employees.
 Furthermore, IBM is one of the first among many large corporations to support energy efficient measures.
 On March 19th, IBM announced a commitment to reduce energy consumption by over thirty-five percent by 2020, which includes a reduction of annual electricity usage by twenty percent.

 Via our proprietary website ASAP IT Technology, ASAP Semiconductor is a leading supplier of IBM products.
-Prospective customers can browse our inclusive inventory of hard-to-find obsolete and current IBM parts at http://www.asap-ittechnology.com/.
-If you are interested in a part, please feel free to contact our knowledgeable sales staff at firstname.lastname@example.org or 1-714-705-4780 for a quote.
+Prospective customers can browse our inclusive inventory of hard-to-find obsolete and current IBM parts and computer hardware parts at www.asap-ittechnology.com.
+If you are interested in a part, please feel free to contact our knowledgeable sales staff at email@example.com or +1-714-705-4780 for a quote.